crossmeta/cxfuse/README.md

 ## Examples
 FUSE comes with following examples.
 **hello.c**
 The "Hello World" sample FUSE program shows uses the high-level API by including fuse.h.
 It shows how easy it is to get started.
 Only changes required was manual initialization, since MSVC is compiler being used here.
+If using MinGW cross compile environment with gcc the following is not applicable.

 	static struct fuse_operations hello_oper = {
 		.getattr        = hello_getattr,